Gear61/Tech-Career-Growth-Learning-Resources-And-Roadmaps/Sessions Recaps History.md

 [LinkedIn Event](https://www.linkedin.com/events/6787605251085217792/)

-# May 16th

 ## How To Become A 10x Engineer!
 Thanks for joining a tumultuous session yesterday about How To Become A 10x Engineer!
 Recap:

 **Outliers Are Uniquely Possible in Software**
 * The software industry has leverage unlike any other field, so it’s possible for individuals (or small groups of people) to have outsized impact.
 * Copying and modifying software is generally free and easy, which means good ideas spread fast (unlike other industries like Mechanical Engineering)
 * The software industry is very young, so best practices are still being identified

 **Feedback Is A Gift**
 * People in tech are talented - If they have advice, take it
 * Don’t be defensive taking feedback - accept it openly and then actively try to understand + implement it.
 * Gracefully accepting feedback builds social capital (see below)

 **See Problems You’re Afraid Of As An Opportunity**
 * Average developers will stay in comfortable spaces; 10x engineers jump into scary problems
 * Growth is maximized when you’re uncomfortable
 * Tactical tip: Try as hard as you can to break your code.
 Make it “uncomfortable”!

 **Ruthlessly Prioritize**
 * It’s too easy to get lost in today’s information overload
 * Have a clear set of goals and work backwards - identify just one thing that’s important to get done, and spend time on that first
 * Every once in a while, write down everything you’re doing to identify what’s important and “trim the fat”

 **10,000 Hours**
 * If you put 10,000 hours into 1 thing, you will become amazing at that 1 thing
 * Remember the “into 1 thing” - Focus is crucial!
 You don’t want it to be too narrow (“View alignment in Android ConstraintLayout”) or too broad (“All of software dev”)
 * Eventually you will reach a “zen state” where you realize all tech frameworks are actually the same

 **Aggressively Put Others Before Yourself**
 * Average engineers view the world transactionally; 10x engineers understand the concept of social capital.
 High empathy -> More social capital
 * 10x engineers work through others to multiply their impact, so your relationships are essential
 * When you disagree with someone, try to tear down your own argument

 **Common Behaviors of the Best Engineers**
 * Solve problems on their own vs plug in a solution (specialization vs “pipe fitting”).
 Most of the time you’re on one end of the spectrum; both have huge impact.
 * Advocate for a new style of thinking (could lead to adopting a framework or pattern).
 * Combats complexity by aggressively simplifying, refactoring, and fixing code.
 Remember that more time is spent reading code than writing code.